xoofx/markdig/readme.md

   - **Bootstrap** class (to output bootstrap class)
 - Compatible with .NET 3.5, 4.0+ and .NET Core (`netstandard1.1+`)

+## Documentation

+> The repository is under construction.
+There will be a dedicated website and proper documentation at some point!

+In the meantime, you can have a "behind the scene" article about Markdig in my blog post ["Implementing a Markdown Engine for .NET"](http://xoofx.com/blog/2016/06/13/implementing-a-markdown-processor-for-dotnet/)

 ## Download

 Markdig is available as a NuGet package: [![NuGet](https://img.shields.io/nuget/v/Markdig.svg)](https://www.nuget.org/packages/Markdig/)